Domaine Borgeot, Santenay Rouge `Vieilles Vignes`

 Vineyards

-The vineyards lie in Santenay, the southernmost wine producing commune of the Côte de Beaune.
-The soils are largely comprised of clay limestone marl due to the vineyard’s placement on the southernmost top of the limestone ridge of the Côte d'Or.
+The vineyards lie in Santenay, one of the most southerly wine-producing villages of the Côte de Beaune.
+The soils are largely comprised of clay limestone marl.
+The "youngest" Pinot Noir vines are 65 years old and the "oldest" are between 85-90 years old and produce low yields of grapes packed full of flavour.
 The vineyards are farmed sustainably following the ‘lutte raisonnée’ principles, meaning they avoid the use of chemicals and pesticides wherever possible.
+All harvesting is done by hand.

 Vintage